nextgis/docs_ngmobile/source/main.rst

 Show my location
 ^^^^^^^^^^^^^^^^

-To know your current location, just tap on the "Show my location: button (see item 3 in :numref:`ngmobile_main_activity_pic_1` above).
+To know your current location, just tap on the "Show my location" button (see item 3 in :numref:`ngmobile_main_activity_pic_1` above).
 This will show your current location on the map screen with a marker.
 If your Status info panel (see item 9 in :numref:`ngmobile_main_activity_pic_1` above) is switched on via appropriate Map settings (see :numref:`ngmobile_settings_map_pic`) you'll also be able to view the relevant information there.

 .. note::
    Your "Location" settings must be switched ON in your Android mobile settings.